Written By Pravin Mehta

 Responsible Use and Recycling or R2 Standard focuses on regulating the impact of electronics refurbishing and recycling on the environment and workers associated with the e-recycling industry.
-Originated in North America in 2008— the Standard is widely adopted by electronic recyclers, including IT Asset Disposition companies (ITADs), refurbishers and resellers for sustainable electronics recycling in an eco-friendly way through the Test, Repair, Reuse, and Recycling stages.
+Originated in North America in 2008— the Standard is widely adopted by electronic recyclers, including IT Asset Disposition companies (ITADs), refurbished, and resellers for sustainable electronics recycling in an eco-friendly way through the Test, Repair, Reuse, and Recycling stages.

 R2v3, released in July 2020 by Sustainable Electronics Recycling International (SERI), is the second major revision or upgrade of the R2 Practices since 2013, when the first revision was released.
-According to the R2 version 3.0 documentation (© SERI, 2020: The R2 Standard by SERI Version 3 (R2v3)), R2 certification can help IT asset managers, buyers of IT asset destruction, refurbishing and remarketing services, and recyclers to reinforce confidence on sustainable & safe management of used electronics equipment.
+According to the R2 version 3.0 documentation (© SERI, 2020: The R2 Standard by SERI Version 3 (R2v3)), R2 certification can help IT Asset Managers, buyers of IT asset destruction, refurbishing and remarketing services, and recyclers to reinforce confidence on sustainable & safe management of used electronics equipment.
 Further, ITAD companies having R2v3 certification are in a stronger position to assure customers of the efficacy of their data destruction practices.

 This article outlines the R2v3 core requirements, focusing on the “Data Security” requirement that chiefly concerns the IT asset destruction industry.